FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 167: What does a non-integer fractal dimension signify about the structure of a fractal?**
+**What does a non-integer fractal dimension signify about the structure of a fractal?**
 - A) It represents simple, predictable patterns within the fractal.
 - B) It indicates a higher degree of complexity and fine structure at infinitesimal scales.
 - C) Non-integer dimensions are errors in mathematical calculations.